| Florida Car Accident Lawyers

 injury; 3) significant and permanent scarring or disfigurement;

+or 3) death.
 A court may reduce your damages, if the defendant can establish

 that actions on your part contributed to the accident.
 This principle,